Spine | Advanced Orthopaedic Specialists | Fayetteville, AR | Rogers, AR

 Radicular Pain

-Back pain that starts in the lower back and radiates into the leg (or if in the neck radiates into the arm).
-At times radicular symptoms can also cause weakness in the affected extremity.
-Radicular pain is caused by the nerve roots in the spine being pinched by an abnormality in the spine.
-These abnormalities are often herniated discs, spinal stenosis, and/or degenerative changes in the joints of the vertebrae.
+Radicular pain (or “radiculopathy”) is back pain that starts in the lower back and radiates into the leg (or if in the neck radiates into the arm).
+At times, radicular symptoms can also cause weakness and/or numbness and tingling in the affected extremity.
+Radiculopathy is caused by the nerve roots in the spine being pinched by some abnormality.
+These abnormalities are often herniated discs, spinal stenosis (or narrowing), and/or degenerative changes in the joints of the vertebrae.

 Axial Pain